JyotHathi/step-into-strapi-js/README.md

 useMarketplaceData
 ```

-In above function Comment Lines which using *strapiVersion* variable, two locations will be ther.
+In above function Comment Lines which using *strapiVersion* variable, two locations will be there.
 After applying above change just restart application.